 There are plenty of day trips from Dubrovnik for you to choose from – should you ever get bored of the city.
 Not that that’s especially likely – let’s face it! – but if you’re there of an extended period of time, you may like to consider some of the options below for a change of scene.

-In fact, you’ll find that you’re lucky to have a number of day trip options to choose from – such as trips to nearby islands including Lokrum and the Elaphite islands, to those a little further afield, as well as to other towns along the coastline.
+In fact, you’ll find that you’re lucky to have a number of day trip options to choose from – such as trips to nearby islands including Lokrum and the Elafiti islands as well as those a little further afield, and to other towns along the coastline.

 Day Trips from Dubrovnik – The island of Lokrum